davidkim10/davidkim10/README.md

 ### Hi there 👋

-UX Engineer / Front-End Developer in NYC.
+#### I am UX Engineer / Front-End Developer located in NYC.

-I enjoy working with modern frameworks, but recently I have been spending a majority of my time with React.
-My day-to-day consists of Javscript, TypeScript, NodeJS and React.
+I enjoy working with modern front-end frameworks, but recently I have been spending a majority of my time with React.
+My day-to-day consists of JavaScript, TypeScript, NodeJS and React.

 <div>